 Email marketing software puts cold email outreach on autopilot, so your reps can scale the volume of their campaigns and still keep their personal touch.
 For further increasing the conversion rates from cold outreach campaigns, build targeted lists and verify the email addresses of the prospects with an email verification tool.
 These systems help build the right habits, so your team always knows what to do when a customer engages with your content.

-Finally, time tracking software helps measure your team’s productivity and figure out where they’re most effective.
-If calls in the morning aren’t closing deals or are going unanswered, then perhaps team meetings and training sessions are best suited for the AM, while cold calling is better suited for the afternoon.
+Finally, project tracking software helps measuring your team’s productivity to figure out when they’re most effective.
+If calls in the morning aren’t closing deals or are not getting answered, then perhaps team meetings and training sessions are best suited for the AM, while cold calling is better suited for the afternoon.